What would your organization do if 'X Crisis' happened today? Time to make a plan.

 An emergency, by definition is unexpected.
 The only way to prepare is to make sure you spend ample time thinking about different scenarios, preparing a list of actions based on how those scenarios typically play out, based on research and data, and then practicing those actions in regularly scheduled simulations.

-According to Continuity Insights, "routine testing of your response strategies" is one of the most important ways to not only prepare your people and organization for a crisis, but also to identify any gaps in your existing crisis management plans.
+According to Continuity Central, "routine testing of your response strategies" is one of the most important ways to not only prepare your people and organization for a crisis, but also to identify any gaps in your existing crisis management plans.
 HR leadership should therefore make it a priority to lead sessions to run through your crisis management scenarios, determine your readiness and then assess the effectiveness of each plan.

 - Reducing tension during the incident